kleinjoshuaa/Split-Dashboard/README.md

 ![image](https://user-images.githubusercontent.com/1207274/211866735-8c00296b-4e5b-44d9-94cf-a4d7156927ac.png)

-Can be used to show basic information on splits, trafficTypes, segments, and change requests.
+Can be used to show basic information on flags, trafficTypes, segments, and change requests.

 To use, add your global admin api key to a .env file with the syntax `API_KEY=<api_key>` and your organization id with `ORG_ID=<orgId>` the server side script will pick it up.